inezpereira/spmStructsAndObjects/README.md

 # Analysis of DCM struc in SPM
-A community-fed documentation for the DCM structs available on SPM12
+A community-fed documentation for the DCM structs available on SPM12.

-**Abbreviations and resources:**
+It's still a work in progress and heavily biased torwards the types of models I am dealing with presently, so contributions are very welcome.

+## Abbreviations and resources: 📖
 - SPM: Statistical Parametric Mapping
     - [SPM on Scholarpedia](http://www.scholarpedia.org/article/SPM)
 - DCM: Dynamic Causal Modeling